saakcy7/List-It/README.md

 # List-It

 This is a simple to-do list application built with React.
-It allows users to add, delete, and mark tasks as completed.
+It allows users to add, delete tasks.
 The purpose of this project is to demonstrate the basic usage of React for managing state and rendering components.

 ## Features